ocp4-disconnected/config/Install.md

 3. Install Required Ansible Collections( 1st time/connected system ):

-**NOTE:** This will install [disconnected-collection](https://github.com/cjnovak98/ocp4-disconnected-collection) and should be run an a fresh system, when nothing else has been ran
+**NOTE:** This will install [disconnected-collection](https://github.com/cjnovak98/ocp4-disconnected-collection) and should be run on a fresh system, before anything else has been run.

 ```shell
 ansible-playbook initial-ansible-collection.yml